Ocean Beach, San Francisco

-Ocean Beach is a beach on the west coast of San Francisco, California, United States, bordering the Pacific Ocean.
-It is adjacent to Golden Gate Park, the Richmond District, and the Sunset District.
+Ocean Beach is a beach on the west coast of San Francisco, California, United States.
+Bordering the Pacific Ocean, the beach is 3.5 miles long, and it is known for its strong currents, surf culture, foggy weather in the late spring and summer, and lack of high rise buildings.
+Located on the city's West Side, Ocean Beach is adjacent to Golden Gate Park, Sutro Heights Park, the Richmond District, and the Sunset District.
 The Great Highway runs alongside the beach, and the Cliff House and the site of the former Sutro Baths sit at the northern end.
 The beach is a part of the Golden Gate National Recreation Area, which is administered by the National Park Service.
+It is accessible via Muni Metro at the Judah and La Playa station.